michaellouisdyer/Synthetic-Opioid-Overdose/README.md

 ## Modeling
-A subset of the data consisting of all counties with recorded non-zero synthetic opioid deaths (T40.4) in 2015 and 2016 was chosen to model on.
-The target consisted of each observation of T40.4 deaths, and the features were selected from the remaining drug codes (T40.1 - T40.3, T40.5 - T40.7) as well as county population, household income, and unemployment and poverty rates.
+A subset of the data consisting of all counties with recorded non-zero synthetic opioid deaths (T40.4) in 2013 - 2016 was chosen to model on.
+The target consisted of each observation of T40.4 deaths, and the features were selected from the remaining drug codes (T40.1 - T40.3, T40.5 - T40.7) as well as economic factors.
 Because county X year observations were missing values, a comparison of various imputation methods resulted in a K-nearest neighbors (_k_ = 5) as the most best fit for the data.
 2,960 missing values were imputed using this technique.
 The data was then standardized and tested for homoscedasticity using Goldfeld-Quandt (_F_: 1.08, _p_:0.23); residuals were visually inspected with a QQ plot:
 <img src="images/lasso_qqplot.png" width=600>